nhsconnect/Dose-Syntax-Implementation/index.md

 ## Introduction ##

 This implementation guidance covers the use of medication and dosage structure definitions within HL7 UK INTEROPen CareConnect Profiles that are an extension to FHIR STU3.
-The primary use case is for the FHIR medicationRequest resource profiled as CareConnect-MedicationRequest-1 for implementation within the United Kingdom (UK).
-The guidance is also applicable when using the CareConnect-MedicationDispense-1 and CareConnect-MedicationOrder-1 and CareConnect-MedicationStatement-1 profiled resources as they contain the same Dosage structure.
+The primary use case is for the FHIR medicationRequest resource profiled as [CareConnect-MedicationRequest-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-MedicationRequest-1) for implementation within the United Kingdom (UK).
+The guidance is also applicable when using the [CareConnect-MedicationDispense-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-MedicationDispense-1) and [CareConnect-MedicationStatement-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-MedicationStatement-1) profiled resources as they contain the same [Dosage](http://hl7.org/fhir/stu3/dosage.html#Dosage) structure.

 ## How to use this Guidance ##